The IDEA: Deliver Energy Access

 Recipients of the IDEA are selected each year by a review committee that weighs need and the impact that a resilient clean energy project will have on a community.

-In addition, SimpliPhi Power and IDEA partners will make further donations throughout the year when the opportunity or need arises – for example, the winter storm disaster in Texas where SimpliPhi donated in support of recovery efforts alongside Footprint Project.
+In addition, SimpliPhi Power and IDEA partners will make further donations throughout the year when the opportunity or need arises – for example, the winter storm disaster in Texas where SimpliPhi donated in support of recovery efforts alongside Footprint Project in 2021.

-The next RFP to determine 2021 IDEA recipients will be released to the public in October, with project submissions due in December, 2021.
+The RFP submission period to determine 2021 IDEA recipients has been closed.
+We are currently reviewing all the applications and expect to make announcements mid-March.
 If you have any questions, please contact us at IDEA@SimpliPhiPower.com.

 The IDEA is a growing alliance of organizations, businesses, and private donors.